miguelzacca/AFS/README.md

 Finally, copy the contents of ```AFS.js``` and paste it into the target site's devtools console.

-## Legal Disclaimer
+## Disclaimer

-This repository contains code primarily focused on JavaScript DOM manipulation for educational or knowledge purposes.
-The author disclaims any responsibility for misuse, including for malicious or illegal activities.
-Users are advised to adhere to all applicable laws and regulations when using the code.
-The author shall not be liable for any damages arising from the use or misuse of the code.
-This repository is intended solely for educational and research purposes, and any unlawful activities are strictly prohibited.
+This repository contains code primarily focused on DOM manipulation with Javascript for educational or knowledge purposes.
+The author disclaims any responsibility for misuse and will not be responsible for any damages arising from the use or misuse of the code.
+This repository is intended solely for educational and research purposes, and any illegal activities are strictly prohibited.